Oral Surgery Placentia, CA

 Oral surgeons extract (remove) teeth every day.
 If you have dental decay, gum disease or periodontitis, oral trauma, or wisdom tooth concerns, your dentist may propose removing the affected teeth.
-Some teeth may need to be extracted to create room for dentures or other prosthetics.
-If so, contact your dentist right away to schedule an appointment.
+Some teeth may need to be extracted to create room for dental implants or other prosthetics.
+If so, contact our oral surgeon right away to schedule an appointment.

-Most dentists try to save their patients' natural teeth whenever feasible, however extractions are sometimes necessary for optimal oral health.
+Most oral surgeons try to save their patients' natural teeth whenever feasible, however extractions are sometimes necessary for optimal oral health.
 Most dentists will urge you to have your wisdom teeth pulled to prevent the risk of cavities, bone loss, and other concerns.
 Wisdom tooth removal is preventative.

 Surgical Bone Grafting